-3.12 Children who are not confident walkers
+3.13 Children who are non-ambulant or not confident walkers including the use of evacuation aids

 Additional equipment is required to support non-ambulant (not confident walkers) to evacuate from the centre.
 If the evacuation routes also include stairs the procedure for evacuation needs to be detailed in the Emergency Evacuation Plan.
-Equipment to support non ambulant children to evacuate include specifically designed evacuation cots, porta cots, four-seater prams and specific approved baby carriers.
+Equipment to support non ambulant children to evacuate include specifically designed evacuation cots, porta cots, four-seater prams, and specific approved baby carriers.